 Corn is small lumps of dark and hard skin that grows on the top of the normal skin of the foot.
 Usually corns, calluses can be seen on the feet, toes, and hands.
 They can be tender when pricked and also be painful.
 Even though in most cases it again arises and comeback.
-This when doctor’s advice is necessary.
+This when a doctor’s advice is necessary.
 Your podiatrist is going to help you solve this problem and give remedies either medicinal or homely that would help you take care of the problem.

 #2.
 Athlete’s Foot

 Athlete’s foot is a very common disease and is a fungal infection in particular.
 The symptoms often include itchy and white patches between the toes.
 They manifest into sore and flaky patches that are often red in color.
-It does not necessarily affect just the toes but also sides of your feet or even the soles.
+It does not necessarily affect just the toes but also the sides of your feet or even the soles.
 They are filled with white fluid and blisters.
-This is a disease when a podiatrist might be able to prescribe you with medicines and may help you with remedies such as creams, sprays and powders to heal the disease.
+This is a disease when a podiatrist might be able to prescribe you medicines and may help you with remedies such as creams, sprays, and powders to heal the disease.

 #3.
 Flat Feet

 Flat feet, often known as fallen arches are a genetic condition that makes your entire feet to press flat on the ground.
 Even though the condition is not something to worry about, one might have problems with shoes that do not feet.
 In such cases, a podiatrist is going to help understand and acknowledge the issue and, in many cases, even guide you on the shoes that might be helpful for you.
-Your podiatrist would tell you the symptoms such as problems in walking or balancing, probability of injuries increase, it often affects just one foot and you might have stiffness and pain in the foot.
+Your podiatrist would tell you the symptoms such as problems in walking or balancing, the probability of injuries increases, it often affects just one foot and you might have stiffness and pain in the foot.